m-edal/normet/README.rst

 Here are a few of the functions that normet implemented:

-  - Automated data curation.
-Download air quality data and re-analysis data at any time in any area.
   - Automated machine learning.
 Help to select the 'best' ML model for the dataset and model training.
   - Partial dependency.
 Look at the drivers (both interactive and noninteractive) of changes in air pollutant concentrations and feature importance.
   - Weather normalisation.
 Decoupling emission-related air pollutant concentrations from meteorological effects.